 • type 2 diabetes;

-Watermelon can be given to children only from 2-3 years of age - no more than 100 g daily, from 4 to 6 years - no more than 150 g.
+Children can be given watermelon only from 2-3 years of age - no more than 100 g daily, from 4 to 6 years - no more than 150 g.

 Children can eat watermelon only from 2-3 years old

-The use of watermelon peels is contraindicated in chronic gastrointestinal ailments and kidney diseases.
+The use of watermelon rinds is contraindicated for chronic gastrointestinal ailments and kidney diseases.

-Take advantage of the watermelon season to enjoy the taste and improve your body.
-To be sure of the quality of watermelons consumed, it is better to grow them yourself or purchase them in stores and official markets, where they can provide a quality certificate.
+Take advantage of the watermelon season to enjoy the taste and improve your health.
+To be sure of the quality of the watermelons you consume, it is better to grow them yourself or purchase them in stores and official markets, where they can provide a quality certificate.

 The benefits and harms of watermelon - video